FelixOnline/v2/content/articles/2013-11-13-create-and-run-your-own-prison.md

 subtitle: >
   The Felix games team were kindly given a copy of Prison Architect by Introversion.
 In this game you act as an architect and overseer of a Prison.
 date: "2013-11-13 23:00:47 +0000"

 # Attributes from Felix Online V1
 id: "4055"
 old_path: /games/4055/create-and-run-your-own-prison
 aliases:
  - /games/4055/create-and-run-your-own-prison
+imported: true
+comments:
+ - Also you should buy this because the developers are ExImperial and lovely people

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true